A Billion Dollar Recovery for Class Members and Accountability from Wall Street

 In re American International Group, Inc. Securities Litigation

 On behalf of our clients, we demand accountability from Wall Street.
-We will litigate against one of the world’s largest insurers to fight for our cause and win.
+We litigated against the world's largest insurance company to fight for investors and we won.

-Labaton Sucharow earned a huge win on behalf of institutional investors in one of the most complex and challenging litigations in history.
-We defeated 22 motions to dismiss in a nearly eight-year-long litigation over AIG’s involvement in a market division scheme that included payment of allegedly improper contingent commissions, illegal insurance bid rigging, and accounting fraud, wiping out $2.7 billion in shareholder equity when the company restated.
+Labaton Sucharow earned a huge win on behalf of investors in one of the most complex and challenging litigations in history.
+The Firm defeated 21 motions to dismiss and took or defended nearly 100 depositions in an eight-year litigation over AIG's involvement in (1) a market division scheme that included payment of allegedly improper contingent commissions and illegal insurance bid rigging and (2) an accounting fraud that wiped out $2.26 billion in shareholder equity when the company restated in 2005.

-The Firm secured more than $1.05 billion in total settlements, including a landmark $725 million settlement against the company.
-Also recovered was a $97.5 million settlement with AIG’s auditors and an additional $115 million settlement with former AIG officers, including former CEO Hank Greenberg, and related defendants, which is still pending before the court.
-There is also a proposed settlement of $72 million with General Reinsurance Corporation, which was alleged to have been involved in one of the accounting frauds with AIG, pending before the Second Circuit.
+The Firm secured more than $1 billion in total settlements, including a landmark $725 million settlement against the company.
+Also recovered were a $97.5 million settlement with AIG's auditors, a $115 million settlement with former AIG officers, including former CEO Hank Greenberg, and related defendants, and a $72 million settlement with General Reinsurance Corp., which was alleged to have been involved in one of the accounting frauds with AIG.

-In total, the four settlements would provide a recovery of more than $1 billion.
-This is the tenth-largest recovery ever in a securities class action and the largest in any securities class action since the financial crisis began in September 2008.
+In total, the four settlements provide investors with a recovery of more than $1 billion.
+This is the eleventh-largest recovery ever in a securities class action and the second largest in any securities class action since the financial crisis began in September 2008.